Amjadshuk/BI-Challenge/README.md

 ## Good luck!
 We look forward to reviewing your submission. 🌟

-- Please submit your BI Project Repository to amjad.alshukiri@gmail.com.

-## Evaluation Criteria:
-My submission should be evaluated based on the following weighted criteria:

-### Main Knowledge Axes (60%):
-- Accuracy and effectiveness of data transformation and modeling: 20%
-- Proficiency in BI expressions for data analysis: 20%
-- Creativity and attention to detail in UI/UX design: 20%

-### Sub-Topics (30%):
-- Implementation of navigation and interaction features: 10%
-- Robust implementation of data-level security: 10%
-- Implementation of sub-topics within each main axis: 10%

-## Good luck!
-We look forward to reviewing your submission. 🌟

-- Please submit your BI Project Repository to amjad.alshukiri@gmail.com.
+- Please submit your BI Project Repository to ## amjad.alshukiri@gmail.com.